 Steve has organized Harvard’s real estate management activities for over 25 years.
 He is the licensed broker for Harvard Property Management Inc. in Saskatchewan.

 After five successful years leading Harvard Western Insurance, Dave joined the senior management team of Harvard Developments in 2014.
 Today, Dave is responsible for formulating strategic plans for future growth, overseeing Information Technology, community relations and working alongside his colleagues to understand and improve the real estate business .
 In addition, Dave continues to serve as President and CEO of Harvard Western Insurance, a general insurance brokerage joint venture between Harvard Developments and Western Financial Group.

 Prior to joining Harvard, Dave spent 20 years with IBM Canada in a variety of management, sales and technical roles.
-Dave is a proven community leader and is currently on the Board of Directors of the Conexus Arts Centre.
+Dave is a proven community leader and is currently on the Boards of Directors of the Saskatchewan Roughriders Football Club, the Conexus Arts Centre and the Insurance Brokers’ Association of Saskatchewan.
 His past community leadership roles include Chair of the 101st Grey Cup Festival Committee, as well as leadership roles on the Boards of SaskSport, Mackenzie Art Gallery, 2010 World Junior Hockey Championships, United Way of Regina and other non-profit organizations.

 Dave is a graduate of the University of Saskatchewan and received his Canadian Accredited Insurance Broker (CAIB) designation in 2010.

 James joined Harvard Developments Inc. in 2010 as General Counsel.
 Prior to joining Harvard, James was a partner and led the real estate team in the Regina office of MacPherson Leslie & Tyerman LLP.